zethika/virtual-sql/readme.md

 when working with queries towards those tables.
 These table definitions can be generated at runtime, by providing a PDO instance to the VirtualSqlTableDefinitionGenerator Singleton.
-It can then extract the CREATE TABLE definition directly from the database, and provide an instance representing a given table.
+It can then extract the CREATE TABLE definition directly from the database and provide an instance representing a given table.
-The CREATE TABLE statements extracted from the database is kept in memory, to minimize excess SQL queries from it.
+The CREATE TABLE statements extracted from the database is kept in memory, to minimize excess SQL queries from repeated calls to the same table.

 ```
 use VirtualSql\Generator\VirtualSqlTableDefinitionGenerator;